magdesign/PocketVJ-CP-v3/ROADMAP.md

 - slideshow with ken burns effect (maybe with QT: https://gist.github.com/nbergont/8963892, or openFramworks ofImage)<br />

 ### Mapper: <br />
+- Build a completely new version of Mapper with more performance, remote controllable, and full code based on java (start on 20.07.18) <br />

-- New version from kr15h with remote server, make it compatible with CP (webbased) and release<br />
+- New version from kr15h with remote server, make it compatible with CP (webbased) and release <br />
 - inputs for this : <br />
 Basic communication: https://robots.thoughtbot.com/json-event-based-convention-websockets <br />
 Canvas:  https://www.w3schools.com/tags/tryit.asp?filename=tryhtml5_canvas_fillrect <br />